saiyellanki/custom-url-shorty/README.md

 # custom-url-shorty
 This is free custom URL shortner with security by design and analytics.
-I am calling it Linky! ❤
+I am calling it Linky!
+Built with ❤ by Sai Yellanki